Discover a practical path to digital nomad life ...

 even if you're not ready to start just yet!

-Why am I doing that?
+Why am I doing all of this?

 First, about half the course - modules 1, 2, & 6 - covers "lifestyle" issues around the mechanics of how to travel the world full time.
 Sadly, given recent events, that half of the course just isn't all that immediately useful to most people.
 It will definitely be useful info to know for later, but we don't know when that time is going to come, so I think it's only fair to shave the price to reflect that.